SolidBlock-cn/mishanguc/UpdateLog-en.md

 Note: Not all versions in this update log are already published.
 Please refer to relevant pages in CurseForge and Modrinth, or the "releases" section in the GitHub.

+### 1.2.6

+- Fixed the issue that column building tool may crash the dedicated server.

 ### 1.2.5

 - Fixed the issue that text properties may be lost if they are copied from a wall sign with a text copy tool.